 1.4.3 Ligases as molecular tools

-Section describes the identification and development of ligases as tools in molecular biology.
+Section something is missing here (what section are you talking about?) describes the identification and development of ligases as tools in molecular biology.
 Ligation of templated duplexes has multiple uses in cloning and sequence characterization.
 The following section (1.5) discusses long nucleic acid polymers, specifically mammalian piRNA precursor transcripts.
 Little biology is known concerning these long transcripts.
 Chapters 2 and 4 discuss the application of Rnl2 to characterization of long nucleic acid polymers.
 This Chapter_s final section (1.6) discusses what is in effect in silico ligation of sequence reads_Assembly of full-length transcripts from short reads.

 1.5 Nucleic Acid Polymers